objectiv/objectiv.io/docs/docs/tracking/react-native/api-reference/ReactNativeTracker.md

 ## Defaults

 ### Transport
-Fetch API + XHR API Transport Switch.
+Fetch API.

 ### Queueing
 TrackerQueue is configured to eagerly send max 10 events per batch, each batch is processed every 1000ms.

 ### Persistence
-TrackerQueue is configured to use localStorage.
+TrackerQueue is configured to use an in-memory Queue.

 ### Retry logic
 Configured for 10 retries with exponential backoff starting at 1000ms.